 Berserk Button: Kodai decides it's a good idea to hurt poor little Zorua right in front of Zoroark.
 Zorua ends up crying out for his 'Meema' before getting knocked out.
 Cue 'Meema' breaking out of her prison and going on a Roaring Rampage of Revenge.

 Big Bad: Grings Kodai.
-In terms of evil, he's up there with Hunter J and the Iron-Masked Marauder for being the most monstrous Pokémon [anime] antagonist ever.
+In terms of evil, he's down there with Hunter J for being the most monstrous Pokémon [anime] antagonist ever.